maksimKorzh/msmd-linux/README.md

 Just run **build.sh** to create ISO from scratch.
 If something doesn't work, which is very likely to occur, watch the tutorials below.

+# Remaster ISO
+If you don't want to build kernel, glibc and busybox from scratch and simply want to alter the root file system (root.cpio.gz initramfs contents) feel free to try luck with **remaster.sh**, alter the **msmd-linux/root** template folder by adding/removing files or directories and run **remaster.sh**, a new **msmd-linux.iso** file should be generated.

 # Tutorials
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/DAXVgdpe7HE/0.jpg)](https://www.youtube.com/watch?v=DAXVgdpe7HE&list=PLLfIBXQeu3aZuc_0xTE2dY3juntHF5xJY&index=2)